Flaconi/coding-challenges/frontend-engineer/catalog-product-list.md

 * You will add some kind of pagination / load more functionality.
 * You will provide optimized and minimized version of scripts and styles.
 * You will write some basic tests for your JavaScript code.
+* You create simple GraphQL server to get the products